Tunneling protocol

-In computer networks, a tunneling protocol is a communication protocol which allows for the movement of data from one network to another.
+In computer networks, a tunneling protocol is a communication protocol that allows for the movement of data from one network to another.
 They can, for example, allow private communications to be sent across a public network (such as the Internet), or for one network protocol to be carried over an incompatible network, through a process called encapsulation.

 Because tunneling involves repackaging the traffic data into a different form, perhaps with encryption as standard, it can hide the nature of the traffic that is run through a tunnel.

 Tunneling protocols work by using the data portion of a packet (the payload) to carry the packets that actually provide the service.
 Tunneling uses a layered protocol model such as those of the OSI or TCP/IP protocol suite, but usually violates the layering when using the payload to carry a service not normally provided by the network.
 Typically, the delivery protocol operates at an equal or higher level in the layered model than the payload protocol.